Monadic-Cat/mice/README.md

 if it manages to do that, and please describe the usage that it panicked from.

+There is one known unavoidable panic that affects this crate.
+Out of memory.
+If there isn't enough memory for an allocation, `mice` *will* panic.
+I hope you understand.

 Without further ado, here's some usage:

 ```rust